Robert S. Jepson Jr.

-Thomas is a graduate of the University of Georgia.
+Ms. Thomas is a graduate of the University of Georgia.
 She lives in Atlanta, Georgia, with her husband, Michael, and they have four children and 11 grandchildren.
 Ms. Thomas chaired SCAD's Atlanta Advisory Council for five years and serves on SCAD's Board of Visitors.
 She has been active in the community all her life, having served on the Georgia Council for the Arts and at the Michael C. Carlos Museum at Emory University.
 A jewelry designer, Ms. Thomas formed Anita's Accents, Ltd., and her designs were featured in The New York Times, Atlanta Journal, Northside Neighbor and several jewelry publications.
 She has been a contributing editor for Southern Accents magazine, Verandah Magazine and Atlanta Homes & Lifestyles.
-Thomas was most recently been honored as one of the 2014 Women of Style and Substance.
+Ms. Thomas also was honored as one of the 2014 Women of Style and Substance.

 Tomás is a former interior designer for the television show "Trading Spaces."
 The Raleigh, North Carolina, native attended the University of North Carolina-Chapel Hill, majoring in industrial relations and economics.
 After college, Tomás worked as a stockbroker and financial analyst in Washington, D.C., but returned to Raleigh to pursue her interior design hobby as a career.
 She launched Working Girls, an interior design business and workroom, and then moved to Atlanta, Georgia, where she continued her business and later became a partner at Third Millennium Development Inc. Tomás' career in television began with "Trading Spaces," and she is also a designer on "Trading Spaces: Family."